A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Conclusion

 \section{Conclusion}

 This paper explores fully automating guideline optimization to leverage LLM techniques including reflection and prompt engineering to solve ASAG tasks.
 We innovatively decompose the ASAG procedure into two steps: guideline optimization and grading.
 Specifically, we set our focus on automatic guideline optimization to avoid the manual efforts of composing a task-optimal guideline.
-To further prevent labelling a large amount of data, we propose a two-phase \textit{"train and test-adapt"} procedure to maximally tune a guideline on a small training set and securely ensure this optimized output is reliable for large-scale grading.
+To further prevent labeling a large amount of data, we propose a two-phase \textit{``train and test-adapt"} procedure to maximally tune a guideline on a small training set and securely ensure this optimized output is reliable for large-scale grading.
 The proposed \textit{GradeOpt} is a multi-agent guideline optimization system that iteratively leads the LLM to reflect on mistakes, learn answer patterns, and make improving modifications.
-Empirical experiments on a pedagogical dataset have demonstrated the effectiveness of \textit{GradeOpt}.
-One future work is to incorporate human intervention as the solution of several limitations we observed during training, such as incorrect error reflection, inferior prompt generation, etc. Meanwhile with the drastic evolution of prompt engineering techniques, our framework can be further enhanced and serve as a valuable evaluation tool for reducing educators' burden and providing accurate, consistent assessment of learners' knowledge.
+Empirical experiments on two pedagogical datasets have demonstrated the effectiveness of \textit{GradeOpt}.